maskit-ariely/Python/C2/README.md

 This project is an implementation of Command & Control (C2) channel that utilizes the Internet Control Message Protocol (ICMP) to covertly manage a single compromised host.
 ## Features

-- Remote Command Execution: Execute commands on the victim's machine and receive the results covertly.
+- Remote Command Execution: Execute commands on the agents's machine and receive the results covertly.
-- File Transfer Capability: Transfer files from the victim.
+- File Transfer Capability: Transfer files from the agent.
-- Heartbeat Mechanism: Continuous "hey server, I'm available" message ensures client's availability is constantly checked.
+- Heartbeat Mechanism: Continuous "hey server, I'm available" message ensures agents's availability is constantly checked.

 ## Requirements